logiicon

 View some sample interview questions for entry-level business analysts

-ECBA Exam Pattern
+ECBA Exam Information

-• There are 50 MCQs
+• There are 50 MCQs to be completed in 1 hour

-• Each question will have four options
+• Each question will have four options.

-• Every question will have one correct answer
+• Every question will have one correct answer.

-• There is no negative marking
+• There is no negative marking.

-You can check the FAQ section on PSI website for more details on – how the exam is conducted and other requirements.
 The natural question is to know about the passing criteria for this exam.
 To know more, visit our article on ECBA Passing score.

 ECBA vs CCBA vs CBAP